nadirkhanlou/fawiki-preprocessor/README.md

 ```

 # Corpora
-Two corpuses (normalized and non-normalized) made from the 2021-01-20 Wikipedia dumps will be uploaded soon.
+Two corpora (one normalized and one non-normalized) made from the 2021-01-20 Wikipedia dumps will be uploaded soon.